Tune in Saturdays at 9 am CT for new episodes of The Ask Brad Show!

 About The Host

-Brad Williams is an Investment Advisor Representative specializing in Retiree and Estate Planning.
-He has been an independent financial services representative and President/CEO of Brad Williams Financial Services, LLC since 1987.
-His wife Robin and daughter Bonnie work with him marketing the company and coordinating and planning his many free educational seminars and events around town.
+Brad is an Investment Advisor Representative specializing in Retirement and Estate Planning.
+He has been an independent financial advisor and President/CEO of Brad Williams Financial Services, LLC, since 1987.
+Brad’s wife Robin and his daughter Bonnie also work for the firm, marketing, coordinating, and planning Brad’s many free educational seminars and events throughout the area.

-In addition to owning his own company, he is a two-time past president and active member of Huntsville’s oldest and most well-established Business Networking International (BNI) affiliate, Heritage BNI, a member of the Society of Certified Senior Advisors, and member of the Board of Advisors of Senior Market Advisor magazine.
-His company, Brad Williams Financial Services has an A+ rating as a member of the Huntsville Better Business Bureau.
+In addition to owning his own company, Brad is a two-time past president and active member of Huntsville’s oldest and best-known Business Networking International (BNI) affiliate, Heritage BNI.
+He is also a past member of the Board of Advisors of Senior Market Advisor magazine.

 From Corporate Upstart to Independent Financial Advisor